I’m a Hot Sleeper—Here’s Why I Sleep Better on the Dreamcloud Mattress

 Jill Schildhouse for rd.com

-For 30 nights, I rated the quality of sleep I got on the DreamCloud mattress according to four categories:
+For one year, I rated the quality of sleep I got on the DreamCloud mattress according to four categories:

 - Comfort: I’m a side (and sometimes stomach) sleeper, and my fiancé is mostly a back sleeper, so between the two of us, we had every sleeping position covered.